NAndLib/notes-core/README.md

 ```
 notes [name]
 ```
-If no name is provided, the current date will be the note's name.
 Once a note is taken, running the same command again will open the note for editing.

 To use the `notes` command from anywhere, run:
 `make install`